elugens/hello-javascript/docs/additional-questions/network-requests/websocket.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Sec-WebSocket-Protocol: soap, wamp means that we would like to transfer not just any data, but the data in SOAP or WAMP (“The WebSocket Application Messaging Protocol”) protocols.
-WebSocket subprotocols are registered in the IANA catalogue.
-So, this header describes data formats that we are going to use.
-This optional header is set using the second parameter of new WebSocket.
+WebSocket subprotocols register in the IANA catalog.
+So, this header describes the data formats that we are getting to use.
+This optional header gets set using the second parameter of the new WebSocket.
 That is the array of subprotocols, e.g., if we would like to use SOAP or WAMP.
 The server should respond with a list of protocols and extensions that it agrees to use.
     </div><br />
   <div><strong className="codeExample">Syntax Example:</strong><br /><br />